chujanen/logging-poc/README.md

 # logging-poc
-A .NET Core sample console app which implements logging.
+A .NET Core (3.1) sample console app which implements logging using the standard Microsoft logging extensions.

+Note the configuration of the logging is done through the `appsettings.json` file.